CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/11 Refactoring - exam questions.md

 ### Can you give 4 symptoms for code that can be “cured” via refactoring?

-1. Duplicated Code
+1. Duplicated code
-2. Large Classes/Methods
+2. Nested/complex conditionals
-3. Nested Conditionals
+3. Large classes/methods
-4. Abusive Inheritance.
+4. Abusive inheritance.

 ### Can you explain why add class/add method/add attribute are behaviour preserving?